donaldlab/OSPREY3/CONTRIBUTING.rst

     **TODO:** Jerkar supports other IDEs too (eg, Netbeans, IntelliJ), but I don't know how to use those IDEs.
 Anyone want to help write docs for those IDEs?

+This script also generates the ``build/output/classpath.txt`` file used by the development mode of the Osprey Python package.

+\
+    **NOTE:** If you need to get the classpath to run Osprey in some other development environment (e.g. a shell script), ``classpath.txt`` lists all the runtime dependencies in a very simple format.

 Build Osprey distribution
 ~~~~~~~~~~~~~~~~~~~~~~~~~